By Marcin Wojtyczka

 - Captain or the most senior person takes charge of the yacht

 - Immediately disengage the autopilot and heave-to (sheet in the main sail, turn the boat to windward and tack it without releasing jib, turn the wheel to windward) - You will stay upwind, almost in a stationary position and in visual contact with the MOB so that you can get yourself sorted.
 Start the engine if you cannot tack the boat with the sails.
 If you do not carry a foresail, on some boats you can also heave-to with the main sail alone.
 If you are under the engine immediately stop the prop and turn toward the side the MOB went over, in order to swing the stern and props away from the victim..
+Bigger ship may execute Williamson turn or similar.
 Under cruising chute or spinnaker in light winds, execute a controlled drop or a furl if top-down furler.
 If you’re under the spinnaker in strong winds, release all 3 corners and steer away from the sail, ensuring that before you do release the sail, you have changed course from dead downwind so that you do not run over the spinnaker in the water.

 - Check there are no lines overboard and start the engine - You have to take a few seconds before you start the engine to make sure there are no ropes overboard.
 You definitely do not want to foul the propeller.
 You can start the engine only after retrieving any warps from the water.
 Alternatively, proceed with rescue under sails.